 - Attitudes towards family & school

-To get an as precise picture as possible of the social integration, we will capture the integration in the school classes as well as friendship relations outside of schools.
-In addition, we will measure formal and informal contacts in different contexts.
+To get as precise a picture as possible of social integration, we capture young people's integration in their school classes as well as friendship relations outside of school.
+In addition, we measure formal and informal contacts in different contexts.

 - Sociometric measures of classroom ties

 - Ego-centered networks of best friends

 - Contact to groups of the own and other ethnic origin in different contexts (e.g., schools, clubs, neighborhood)

 - Perceived ethnic composition of neighborhood

-Finally, in the section about the identification integration, we will ask the pupils how far the pupils identify with the country they are living in, and how far they accept the norms and values of this country.
+Finally, in the section about identification integration, we ask respondents how much they identify with the country they are living in, and how accepting they are of the norms and values of that country.

 - Solidarity with host country

 - Identification with own ethnic group